 The following are examples of the reasons for which we, or a contracted third party ( ex:, ApplicantPro), may use your personal information, depending on whether you are an employment applicant, current employee, or former employee:

 Categories of Third Parties whom the Personal Information is Shared

 We may share personal information with third parties in connection with the performance of our services and business operations, as permitted or required by applicable law.
 For example, we work with third parties that provide services to us and partner with third parties to develop, operate, deliver, maintain, improve, enhance, and protect our services and in connection with other operations.
 Those parties can include by are not limited to:

 Psomas does not and will not sell any personal information to third parties.

 We reserve the right to amend this privacy notice at our discretion and at any time.
 When we make changes to this privacy notice, we will notify you by email or through a notice on our website homepage.

-If you have any questions or comments about this Notice, the ways in which we collect and use your personal information, your choices and rights regarding such use, or wish to exercise your rights under California law, please do not hesitate to contact us at:
+If you have any questions or comments about this Notice or the ways in which we collect and use your personal information, please do not hesitate to contact us at:

 100 Corporate Pointe, Suite 265, Culver City, CA 90230